isVoid/linkto_libcudf/README.md

-# Basic Standalone cudf application
+# Basic Standalone libcudf application

 This project contains a simple example demonstrating basic libcudf use case.
 It also show case ways to build your own application based on libcudf in